travellingsky/blog/content/london-itinerary.md

 Flight <a href="http://www.tkqlhce.com/click-9165033-13252713?sid=5224213" target="_top"> deals </a> up to 50% off to Europe Destinations<img src="http://www.ftjcfx.com/image-9165033-13252713" width="1" height="1" border="0"/>

 Getting around london is one thing but with luggage is another.
 Get a <a href="https://www.shareasale.com/m-pr.cfm?merchantID=18208&userID=2167244&productID=772657155" target="_blank">London Airports Roundtrip - Private Transfer to London Hotel Including Return Trip</a>

+We stayed in the Westminster District so this itinerary is routed from there, but feel free to adjust from wherever you are staying from.

 ## Day 1  - Day of Arrival